exasol/script-languages-container-tool/README.md

 Per default, the script installs exaslct into the current working directory.
 It creates a script directory `exaslct_scripts` and the symlink `exaslct` to the starter script.
-If you want to change the path to the script directoy you can set the environment variable EXASLCT_INSTALL_DIRECTORY and if you want to create the symlink somewhere else you can set $EXASLCT_SYM_LINK_PATH.
+If you want to change the path to the script directoy you can set the environment variable `EXASLCT_INSTALL_DIRECTORY` and if you want to create the symlink somewhere else you can set `EXASLCT_SYM_LINK_PATH`.

 ```
 bash install_or_update_exaslct.sh [version|git-commit-id|branch|tag]